revolist/revogrid-docs/compare/bryntum-gantt-alternative.md

 Both vendors position their products for large or complex project data.
 However, public evidence is not symmetrical.

 RevoGrid publishes a reproducible grid benchmark using **100,000 rows and 100 columns**, including initial-render, scrolling, memory, and DOM measurements.
-This is useful evidence of the virtualized grid foundation beneath RevoGrid Gantt.
+This is useful evidence of the virtualized grid foundation beneath RevoGantt.
 Bryntum documents performance-oriented architecture and a scheduling engine designed for substantial projects, but the public pages reviewed did not provide an equivalent apples-to-apples Gantt benchmark with the same dataset and metrics.

-That does **not** prove RevoGrid Gantt is faster than Bryntum Gantt.
+That does **not** prove RevoGantt is faster than Bryntum Gantt.
 A grid benchmark is not automatically a scheduling-engine benchmark.
 Scheduling performance depends on task hierarchy, dependency density, calendars, constraints, resources, custom renderers, and the number of recalculations triggered by an edit.

 For a useful proof of concept, test: